 I find myself again and again in situations that teach me or sometimes force me to accept ALL my feelings radically and compassionately, love myself unconditionally and speak the truth from my heart.

 I studied psychology and pedagogics, but it was LIFE that taught me the really important lessons.
-My own childhood was full of lies and inauthenticity, and my husband, Alex, suffered a major violent trauma at the age of ten.
+My own childhood was full of lies and inauthenticity, and my husband, Alex, suffered a horrible violent trauma at the age of ten.
 It took almost 30 years to break free from the chains of amnesia and repression, and it keeps us in the process of awareness, expression and healing every single day.

 The repression of truth and the dissociation from our true feelings and our body mostly starts in early childhood, often continues until the last breath and is handed over unexposed to the next generation.